lupyuen/lupyuen.github.io/src/app.md

 # Pad the Initial RAM Disk

+_Between NuttX Kernel and Initial RAM Disk..._

-_Why did we pad 64 KB of zeroes between NuttX Kernel and Initial RAM Disk?_
+_Why did we pad 64 KB of zeroes?_

 ```bash
 ## Prepare a Padding with 64 KB of zeroes